Vladislaus II of Opole: Death of Casimir III the Great. Homage to the Kingdom of Poland

-During his time as count palatine, Vladislaus did not ceased to participate in foreign politics; for example, in 1368 he travelled to Bulgaria.
+During his time as count palatine, Vladislaus did not cease to participate in foreign politics; for example, in 1368 he travelled to Bulgaria.
 In 1370, after the death of Casimir III the Great, the Duke of Opole actively participated in preparing the succession of King Louis I of Hungary to the Polish throne.
 As a reward, King Louis gave him the towns of Wieluń and Częstochowa.

 By that time, Vladislaus' brother Bolko III had inherited Strzelce Opolskie from their uncle Albert and with this, the Duke of Opole could maintain the sole government over his domains (the youngest brother, Henry, died in 1365 without issue).

 In 1371 Vladislaus led an armed expedition against the Crown of Bohemia (causing terrible devastation of Moravia); however, the following year Vladislaus headed a mediation mission to resolve the dispute between Emperor (also Bohemian King) Charles IV and King Louis I.